cs161-staff/course-site-template/README.md

 ### Not Recommended: From Previous Semester

+> [!WARNING]
+> This method may involve resolving complicated merge conflicts.
+If you do not have a good understanding of Git, we recommend using the method above.

 If you instead choose to copy the previous semester's repo, then you'll need to take any updates to this template repo, and *manually copy those updates into your own repo*.
 - Clone the previous semester's repo
 - Rename the folder (e.g. from `fa24-website` to `sp25-website`)